The heart of Computercraft’s work is the development and optimization of complex biomedical databases essential to the global scientific community.

 Computercraft works with government agencies and underserved populations to expand access to reliable web-based health information, outreach materials, and conferences with the goal of reducing health disparities.

-- Development of clinical, programmatic, and policy materials for medical providers, scientific communities, and the public
+- Development of clinical, programmatic, and policy materials for medical providers, scientists, and the public

 - Website and content development